|What is pseudorabies? Transmission Symptoms Diagnosis Treatment Prevention|

 There are several modes of transmission which can occur with pseudorabies:

-Symptoms of pseudorabies can initially suggest the cat has been infected with the rabies virus.
-However, pseudorabies runs a much shorter course with symptoms developing within hours of exposure and death occurring within 48 hours after the onset of clinical signs.
+Symptoms of pseudorabies can initially suggest the cat has been infected with the rabies virus, however, pseudorabies runs a much shorter course.

 Intense itching of the head and neck, which leads to self-mutilation as well as hypersalivation (excessive drooling) are the two most common symptoms of pseudorabies.
 Other symptoms may include:

 - Behavioural changes such as restlessness and crying, other cats may become lethargic

 - Vestibular signs such as circling and head tilting

 Diagnosis of pseudorabies is made by a complete physical examination and obtaining a medical history, including possible exposure to pigs or raw pork products.

 Rabies and pseudorabies do have similar symptoms, however, there are also differences between the two viral infections.
 Rabid cats display aggression but cats with pseudorabies don’t and pseudorabies causes intense itching which isn’t seen in rabid cats.

 Routine bloodwork such as complete blood count and biochemical profile are usually nonspecific.

 If your cat does recover, and this is rare, diagnosis can be made by measuring antibodies to the virus.